 - Seams placed parallel to major lighting sources often result in color or shade variations.

 True carpet side-match difference is either color or shade variation between joined panels.

 - Pile reversal within a roll of carpet may result in the appearance of a color or shade difference.
-Easily confused with the carpet being turned different directions during installation.
-Several pile direction tests required for identification.
-The best way to confirm requires pulling back the carpet to check for stamps and arrows on the backing.